afdesk/scan2html/README.md

 ## Release
-To release, change the version in plugin.yml and push the changes When released, all the words "\_\_VERSION__" in all files except .md will be replaced with the release version from plugin.yaml
+To release, change the version in plugin.yml and push the changes When released, all the words "\_\_VERSION__" in scan2html file will be replaced with the release version from plugin.yaml